shailesh2867/cs50p-workshop-github-profile/README.md

 - [ ] Go to [github.com](https://github.com) > click your profile picture (top right corner) > Your Profile
     * In the left sidebar tap "Edit profile" and set:
       - [ ] Profile picture.
 Use a real professional picture, a cartoon that represents you, or use some AI image tool to generate a cartoon version from a real photo of you.
          * Have no photo of you on the computer/web?
-Take a new photo or an existing one and upload it to [tmpfiles](https://tmpfiles.org/).
-The open upload URL on the computer.
+Take a new photo or an existing one and either email it too yourself, or upload it to [tmpfiles](https://tmpfiles.org/) and then he open upload URL on the computer.
          * Image tools:
             * Generate many different professional profile pictures from a real picture with [newprofilepic.com](https://newprofilepic.com/)
             * Cartoonize by [fotor](https://www.fotor.com/features/photo-to-cartoon/)